wonsunahn/CS1632_Spring2023/deliverables/3/README.md

 kind of issues are found before writing automated tests for them.
 Think of equivalence classes, edge cases and corner cases as we learned so far.

-Next, write three additional test cases that fail and uncover those three defects.
+Next, write three additional Selenium test cases that fail and uncover those three defects.
 Name these test cases in this format: DEFECT[N]-[Requirement Name], where N is 1, 2, or 3.
 For example,  if you found 2 defects related to the FUN-RENT requirement and 1 defect related to the FUN-FEED-A-CAT requirement, you